Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 # Getting Started with DCDF Data Architecture Incremental Processing & Logical Partitions
 <!-- ------------------------ -->
 ## Overview
-Duration: 2
+Duration: 3

 This quickstart was originally part of the Webinar series for the Data Cloud Deployment Framework (DCDF).
 In [Webinar Episode 2](https://www.snowflake.com/webinar/for-customers/applying-architectural-patterns-to-solve-business-questions-2023-01-11/) we focused on the ELT implementation patterns to operationalize data loading, centralize the management of data transformations and restructure the data for optimal reporting and analysis.
 The episode can be watched on demand as well.

-In this lab, we will focus on the actual SQL code templates for ingesting, transforming, and restructuring data into the presentation layer using incremental processing and logical partition definitions.
+In this quickstart, we will focus on the actual SQL code templates for ingesting, transforming, and restructuring data into the presentation layer using incremental processing and logical partition definitions.

 >aside negative
 >
-> **Caveat:** This DCDF data architecture labs and template scripts are for illustrative purposes only.
+> **Caveat:** This DCDF data architecture quickstart and template scripts are for illustrative purposes only.
 These scripts can be run in a customer’s own account or free trial account to understand the concepts and patterns.
 These scripts can then be customized into your own environment with your own business use cases.

 ### Prerequisites
 - A Snowflake account.
-Existing or a free trial accounts can be used.
-[Trial Account](https://trial.snowflake.com/) account
+Existing or a free [Trial Account](https://trial.snowflake.com/) can be used.
 - Working knowledge with Snowflake database objects and the Snowflake Web UI/Snowsight.
 - Familiarity with Snowflake and Snowflake objects.
-- [SnowSQL installed](https://docs.snowflake.com/en/user-guide/snowsql-install-config.html) and configured to your account.
+- [SnowSQL installed](https://docs.snowflake.com/en/user-guide/snowsql-install-config.html) and configured to your Snowflake account.
 - Familiarity and understanding of SQL syntax

 ### What You'll Learn
 - DCDF Data Architecture
 - Incremental processing and Logical Partitions

 ### What You’ll Need
-- A Snowflake Account, any edition will do as the scripts will run on any edition.
-[Trial Account](signup.snowflake.com).
+- A Snowflake Account or [Trial Account](signup.snowflake.com), any edition will do as the scripts will run on any edition.
 - Login to Snowflake account that has ACCOUNTADMIN role access (Note: Free Trial accounts provide this automatically)
 - [SnowSQL installed](https://docs.snowflake.com/en/user-guide/snowsql-install-config.html)